-We currently operate seven manufacturing facilities ("fabs") in several geographic regions: two fabs (for 150mm and 200mm wafers) located in Migdal Haemek, Israel, one fab (for 200mm wafers) located in Newport Beach, California, one fab (for 200mm wafers) located in San Antonio, Texas, and three additional fabs (for two 200mm and one 300mm wafers) located in the Hokuriku region of Japan.
-We offer state-of-the-art production lines for core bulk complementary metal oxide semiconductor (CMOS) and specialized technologies such as power management, CMOS Image Sensors (CIS), silicon-germanium bipolar CMOS (SiGe) and switch silicon-on-insulator (SOI) for radio frequency (RF) applications, high performance analog and microelectromechanical systems (MEMS).
+We currently operate seven manufacturing facilities ("fabs") in several geographic regions: two fabs (for 150mm and 200mm wafers) located in Migdal Haemek, Israel, one fab (for 200mm wafers) located in Newport Beach, California, one fab (for 200mm wafers) located in San Antonio, Texas, and two additional fabs (for 200mm and 300mm wafers) located in the Hokuriku region of Japan (we operated a third manufacturing facility in Japan which ceased operations in July 2022).
+We offer state-of-the-art production lines for core bulk complementary metal oxide semiconductor (CMOS) and specialized technologies such as power management, CMOS Image Sensors (CIS), silicon-germanium bipolar CMOS (SiGe) and switch silicon-on-insulator (SOI) for radio frequency (RF) applications, high performance analog and micro-electromechanical systems (MEMS).